 How do I know when my E&O insurance expires?

 To determine the expiration date of your Notary Errors and Omissions (E&O) Insurance policy, you should refer to the policy documents that you received from your insurance provider.
 If you purchased your notary bond and your E&O insurance together from Notary.net, your E&O policy will most likely expire when your notary commission expires.

 You can purchase insurance easily on Notary.net.
 Select your state from the Notary Supplies menu, click on the red Supplies button, then click “Notary Bonds and Insurance.”

 Yes.
 Notary errors & omissions insurance can be emailed.

 When will I receive my E&O insurance policy?

 Notary E&O insurance is sent out at the end of the business day.

-What E&O insurance amount should I get?
+How much E&O insurance should I get?